 As a teacher, I always had a stockpile of Kahoot! quizzes in my back pocket.
 I would use them as a form of face-to-face spaced repetition on a regular basis in order to refresh student understanding, and I would also have them on hand to pull out whenever I needed to inject a bit of competition and energy into the classroom.
 It is an awesome way to gamify learning and training through play.
 Word of warning though: students and adults alike LOVE Kahoot! so much they will literally beg for more!

-Socrative is an amazing tool for educators to gather end-of-class/training feedback.
+Socrative is a free teacher tool that allows educators to gather end-of-class/training feedback.
 Long before Socrative came along, I would get students to hand in paper ‘exit tickets’ as they left the classroom (usually brief 1-2 sentence responses on a specific question or a reflection on what they learnt).
 Exit tickets are a form of formative assessment that enables teachers to adapt the learning roadmap according to student understanding, and zoom in on particular hotspots.
 Socrative provides a digital version of ‘exit tickets’ along with a host of other gamified features such as the team-based Space Race quizzes.

 Padlet, effectively a digital pinboard, was another game-changer in my teaching methods.
 I used this free teacher tool in two ways; first, to create an anonymous question board where students pin up virtual sticky notes with questions that both the teacher and other students can respond to, and second, to save articles and web content that I have curated for particular topics.
 So much more engaging than your usual ‘required reading’ list!

 It is a no-brainer to include Google Docs on any Top 20 list of free tech for teachers.
 There’s nothing fancy about Google Docs, but once you embrace it, I promise that you’ll never go back to native word processing apps again!
 It’s collaboration-friendly, allowing students to build off each other’s ideas, and allows teachers to provide real-time feedback on student work.